THE BEST LAS VEGAS PROPERTIES

 including principal and interest, but excluding Tax and insurance payments.

-Payment Change Date - The date when a new monthly payment
+Payment Change Date - The date when a new monthly

-and the borrower is notified 30 days prior as to the new rate.
+date and the borrower is notified 30 days prior as to the new rate.

-Payoff - To pay the outstanding balance of a
+Payoff - To pay the outstanding balance of a loan in full.

 Periodic Payment Cap - A provision of an adjustable-rate